Where to Kayak

 There are additional access points further up and down the river.
 See the Delaware River Water Trail map for more details on access points.

 Big Bear Gear is located directly across from the Fireman’s Eddy access and it is easy to access the river here.
+However, if you rent a kayak or canoe from the store, you must transport it out of the parking lot in or on your vehicle to wherever you are planning to paddle.
+We do not provide any transportation at the store.

 You can also paddle in the Delaware & Raritan canal, though portage around various locks and bridges is required at times.